arhat-dev/credentialfs/README.md

 - Sync credential files among your working computers with online password manager
 - Store credentials directly in config files (e.g. kubeconfig using client certificate for authentication)
-  - Then you can manage your home directory in a git system safely
+  - Then you can manage your home directory using a private git repo safely
-- Store passwords in files (e.g. ssh password)
+- Authorized automation: store passwords in files (e.g. ssh password)
-  - Then you can `cat /path/to/password` in your scripts, and run your scripts with authorization process
+  - Then you can `cat /path/to/password` in your automation scripts, and run your scripts after authorization process.

 ## How it works?